-- a.
+a.
 The phrase "professional equivalent" is intended to allow for the occasional possibility of a "nontraditional" appointment, namely that prominent persons without the appropriate terminal academic degrees in their discipline may nonetheless possess experience and professional recognition (e.g., in the creative arts, business, the medical community) that may in the judgment of the college [university] substitute for the usual academic degree.
-Such a possible substitution affords the flexible consideration of exceptional candidates without reducing appropriate standards for appointment. - b.
-"A graduate institution of recognized standing" means an institution accredited by one of the six regional accrediting associations in the United States (e.g.,

-- North Central) or, for faculty members educated in other nations, a recognized university of international standing. - c.
+Such a possible

+- substitution affords the flexible consideration of exceptional candidates without reducing appropriate standards for appointment. - b.
+"A graduate institution of recognized standing" means an institution accredited by one of the six regional accrediting associations in the United States (e.g., North Central) or, for faculty members educated in other nations, a recognized university of international standing. - c.
 "An appropriate terminal degree" means a graduate degree from an institution of recognized standing, other than the earned doctorate, that is judged appropriate by college [university] policy for the faculty position to which an individual is appointed.
 The provost, in consultation with the vice provost, the academic dean and the department chair [and/or the dean of the School of Theology], makes the final decision concerning the appropriate terminal degrees for faculty positions. - d.
 The phrase "or its equivalent for reduced-load faculty" means that a requisite number of years of service (e.g., six years prior to tenure review) can be fulfilled over a longer period by a reduced-load faculty member (see Section 2.1.1.2) based on the arithmetic total of the various fractions of full-time service stipulated in that faculty member's contracts over that period. - e.
 Tenure and probation are defined in Sections 2.6.1 and 2.6.2.

-2.1.1 Ranked Faculty: Workload
+2.1.2 Tenure/Tenure-track Faculty: Workload

-A ranked faculty member is a full-time or reduced-load employee of the college [university] who has been appointed to one of the four academic ranks: instructor, assistant professor, associate professor, or professor.
-Members of the ranked faculty receive continuous contracts (if tenured) or probationary contracts (if on tenure-track).
+A tenured/tenure-track faculty member is a full-time (greater than 3/6) or part-time (up to 3/6) employee of the college [university] who has been appointed to one of the four academic ranks: instructor, assistant professor, associate professor, or professor.

+Members of the tenured/tenure-track faculty receive continuous contracts (if tenured) or probationary contracts (if on tenure-track).
 See Section 2.6 for an explanation of tenure, probation, and the tenure-review process.

-2.1.1.1 Full-time Ranked Faculty
+2.1.2.1 Full-time Tenured/Tenure-track Faculty